Chapter 11: The Way They Govern

 What I relate is the law as imposed on me.
 It is the law under which I have to suffer.
 It is the only law that matters.

 Taxes - particularly those levied on property - are an unfair burden on the low-paid, especially those who are self-employed.
 Furthermore, the rules by which the self-employed are assessed for financial aid and relief has, for all practical purposes in my experience, proven to be wholly unworkable.

 In 1976, family circumstances forced me to become self-employed.
 I had to start my own business.
 I had no capital.
-This meant that my family and I had to endure for a considerable period on low income.
+This meant that my family and I had to survive, for a considerable period, on low income.
 Our income was, in fact, far below the threshold at which I should have been receiving a rates rebate (a reduction in tax levied on my home) from the local authority, plus money from the DSS [The Department of Social Security] to supplement my 'earned' income.

 But I received neither.
 It was not until I became officially unemployed in April of 1991 that I ever received any financial help from the state.

 The local authority clerk told me that a rates rebate could be granted only if I could provide proof of what my income was going to be for the coming year.
 I was required to provide documentary proof in advance.

 Clearly, a self-employed person cannot ever know, in advance, what his income for a year is going to be before that year has ended.
 In fact, he won't know until his accounts have been computed, submitted and approved by the Inland Revenue.
 If done by an accountant, this can take up a further 6 months.

 So, unless a self-employed person be clairvoyant, or be endowed with the gift of prophecy, and thereby be able to conjure up an Inland Revenue Assessment Form from 18 months into the future, then he cannot possibly meet this bureaucratic requirement.
 Therefore he cannot obtain a rates rebate.